Supporting you and your family

 • Have you been supported by a lactation consultant, breastfeeding counsellor or peer supporter?
 We recommend contacting your local IBCLC – details can be found on the Lactation Consultants of Great Britain (LCGB) website and you can also find help through the Breastfeeding Network, Association of Breastfeeding Mothers, and La Leche League.

-• The lactation support team at Hearts will also guide you through the use of donor milk, and work with you to make sure you’re getting all the help you need.
+• The use of donor milk has been shown to help support mothers to go on to make enough of their own milk and to then breastfeed fully.
+Our lactation support team at Hearts will guide you through the use of donor milk, and work with you to make sure you’re getting all the help you need.

 • Donor milk use should be recorded using the tracking sheets provided by the milk bank.